Before there was Money Heist (aka La Casa de Papel), there was TNT’s Leverage that aired for five seasons between 2008 and 2012.

 What’s the reboot about?

-As we mentioned previously, the Leverage reboot – composed of an initial 13 episodes – will be a reimagining of the 2008 parent series.
+As we mentioned previously, the Leverage reboot – composed of an initial 16 episodes – will be both a reimagining and a continuation of the 2008 parent series.

 The idea of “amending misdeeds” sounds right along the line of the parent series’ premise, but it’s still unsure if this new show will serve as a sequel with references to previous storylines (like the marriage between Nate and Sophie, and the new leadership under Parker), or if it will go off on a completely new tangent.
 Considering the reappearance of old characters, however, it could be a little bit of both!